arestivo/slides/markdown/indexes.md

 ORDER BY COUNT(*) DESC
 ~~~

-Notice that we added the EXPLAIN clause in the beggining.
+Notice that we added the EXPLAIN clause in the beginning.

 ---